The Kitchen Coalition

 Jump to Recipe Print Recipe

-This recipe is also perfect to serve alongside classic Thanksgiving dishes.
-Check out my recipes for Green Bean Casserole, Sausage Apple Sage Stuffing, or Orange Cranberry Sauce for some inspiration!
+This soup absolutely deserves a spot at the Thanksgiving table.
+Check out my recipes for Green Bean Casserole, Sausage Apple Sage Stuffing, or Orange Cranberry Sauce to complete the spread!

 Another cold-weather favorite of mine is my recipe for Beef and Chorizo Chili.
-This uses Mexican Chorizo and a dried-chile puree that produces the perfect amount of heat and richness to create a seriously delicious bowl of chili!
+This uses Mexican Chorizo and a dried-chile puree, which delivers the perfect amount of heat and richness to create a seriously delicious bowl of chili!

 Jump to: